mdlacasse/Owl/README.md

 <img align=right src="https://github.com/mdlacasse/Owl/blob/main/docs/owl.jpg" width="250">

 This package is a retirement modeling framework for exploring the sensitivity of retirement financial decisions.
 Strictly speaking, it is not a planning tool, but more an environment for exploring *what if* scenarios.
-It provides different realizations of a financial strategy.
+It provides different realizations of a financial strategy through the rigorous mathematical optimization of relevant decision variables.
+Two major objective goals can be set: either maximize net spending, or after-tax bequest under various constraints.
+Look at *Basic capabilities* below for more detail.

 One can certainly have a savings plan, but due to the volatility of financial investments, it is impossible to have a certain asset earnings plan.
 This does not mean one cannot make decisions.
 These decisions need to be guided with an understanding of the sensitivity of the parameters.
 This is exactly where this tool fits it.
 Given your savings capabilities and spending desires, it can generate different future realizations of